 So total spending is being driven in large part by auto purchases, and auto purchases are being driven in large part by purchases by low credit score individuals.
 What explains this pattern?

 A very sharp rise in auto loans, especially to low credit score individuals.
 We showed this pattern in a previous post.
 It also makes intuitive sense.
 Wage growth has been pretty stagnant, especially among middle and lower income Americans.
-So it makes sense that the only way low credit score individuals are able to buy cars is by taking on debt.
+So it makes sense that the only way low credit score individuals (apart from credit repair) are able to buy cars is by taking on debt.
 They certainly haven’t seen improved income.

 So what is the big picture?
 One view is that all of this is benign.
 Credit conditions were overly tight during the Great Recession, and now credit is flowing back to low credit score individuals who are purchasing cars at a fast clip.
 We should expect durable purchases by low credit score individuals to help fuel a spending recovery.